macwinlin-studio/bilibili-query-information/README.md

 Start with API.
 Then write the program.
 Finally,the GUI interface is used.
-From version 0.1 to version 1.1,did a lot of potimization.
+From version 0.1 to version 1.1,did a lot of optimization.
-Now,version 2.0 has also started production,adding mor information and striving to create better.
+Now,version 2.0 has also started production,adding more information and striving to create better.
 ## Install
 This project can be run directly,but this project needs to install some necessary modules.
 You can use this code:pip install -r requirements.txt
 Then open Python and run it.
 ## Usage
-This project can be run directly,the author will make an application later.
+This project can be run directly,The author will make an app version later.
 This project needs to install some necessary modules.
 The code is on it.
 ## Maintainers
-Now it's just making it.
+Now I'm the only one maintainers this project.
 More people may join in the future.
 ## Change Log
 I won't explain the previous version of version 1.0.